 1. Do Cheetahs Attack Humans?

 It's common for animal rights activists, who aim to shut down zoos and the pet trade, to over-emphasize the danger of keeping exotic animals in captivity.
-However, in doing so, they hurt the public's perception of carnivores, causing them to be killed in the wild when their habitat extends into human-populated areas.
+However, in doing so, they hurt the public's perception of carnivores, perhaps causing them to be killed in their native habitats due to unsubstantiated fear.

-In general, most large carnivores do not want to hunt or hurt humans because they are shy and want nothing to do with us.
-A few fatalities have occurred in captivity when animals that weren't accustomed to human contact attacked people who, accidentally or intentionally, ended up in their enclosure—which is their "territory."
-Animal attacks always have a motivation and are not actually "unpredictable."
-Fatalities related to big cats in captivity are rare, occurring from zero to three times a year in the United States since the 1990s.
+In general, most large carnivores do not want to hunt or hurt humans.
+Fatalities have occurred in captivity when animals that weren't accustomed to human contact attacked people who, accidentally or intentionally, ended up in their enclosure—which is their "territory."
+Animal attacks always have a reason and are not actually "unpredictable."
+Fatalities related to big cats in American captivity are rare, occurring from zero to three times a year in the United States since the 1990s.

-Cheetahs are rare in the private pet trade because they are expensive and delicate, but they are well represented in accredited zoos, and keepers regularly enter their enclosures with only a rake for protection.
+Cheetahs are rare in the private pet trade because they are expensive and difficult to breed, but they are well represented in AZA-accredited zoos, and keepers regularly enter their enclosures with only a rake for protection.
 While cheetahs are typically shy animals that prefer not to confront intruders, there are a few recorded incidences of cheetah attacks and some fatalities.